Qyuzet/js-data-structure-operators/README.md

 # JS Data Structure Operators

 This project showcases various data structure operations implemented in JavaScript.
-The focus is on demonstrating basic and advanced operations on common data structures like arrays, stacks, queues, and linked lists.
+The focus is on demonstrating basic and advanced operations on common data structures like arrays, stacks, queues, and linked lists...

 ## Features